zoneranasir/23SCS3810/activity_11_employees/README.md

 2. Attribute “deptCode” in Employees should be defined with the foreign key constraint.

+3. You will first try ‘MK’ as in ‘Marketing’ but because of the referential integrity constraint you should get an error.
+After “seeing and believing” replace ‘Mk’ with ‘SL’.

+4. Use NULL so you can see that the referential integrity constraint will not check NULL values.

 Finish the queries embedded as to-do's in the SQL script.